How to Start an LLC in Washington? (5 Steps Needed)

 Quick Summary:

-How to Start a Washington LLC
+How to Form an LLC in Washington LLC

 You can do all of that in just a couple of days, and once you're done, proceed with the steps you need to accomplish after forming an LLC.

-Step 1: Name Your Washington LLC
+2. Choose a Name for Your Washington LLC (Mandatory)

-First of all, you need to choose a LLC name.
+You need to choose an LLC name.

 This is the official title of your business, and it can't be used by any other company operating in Washington.
+You should check its availability online.

 Your preferred business name can only be approved if you follow Washington’s state naming guidelines: